-Water Presence – Water elements don’t just make for an intriguing presence in a space, but their presence enhances the experience of the space through seeing, hearing and touching it.
-Reduced stress, increased calmness, lower heart rate and blood pressure are some positive responses elicited by exposure to water features.
-One water feature in a space is adequate and can help in enhancing mood and providing restoration from cognitive fatigue.
-River, ocean, stream, pond, access to rainfall and water flows are some examples of naturally occurring water features whereas water wells, artificial waterfalls, aquariums, fountains etc are some examples of simulated water features.
+Water Presence – Water elements don’t just make for an intriguing presence in a space, but their presence enhances the experience of the space through seeing, hearing, and touching it.
+Reduced stress, increased calmness, lower heart rate, and blood pressure are some positive responses elicited by exposure to water features.
+One water feature in space is adequate and can help in enhancing mood and providing restoration from cognitive fatigue.
+River, ocean, stream, pond, access to rainfall, and water flows are some examples of naturally occurring water features whereas water wells, artificial waterfalls, aquariums, fountains, etc are some examples of simulated water features.

 Material Connection – Having regular contact with natural elements that are created through minimal processing and reflect local ecology can create a distinct sense of place.
 Marble counters, wooden floors, wooden planks on walls, stone walls, the introduction of bamboo, leather cork, and other similar materials can help a space feel rich and warm.
 Such spaces can be stimulating to touch and can help us in keeping in touch with the natural world while indoors.